selectric401/ytd/README.md

 # ytd

-A to-do list generator for yak shavers
+*Yak To Do*: A to-do list generator for yak shavers

 ## Requirements
 * XeLaTeX